 How To Install MariaDB on Ubuntu 22.04 LTS

 In this tutorial, we will show you how to install MariaDB on Ubuntu 22.04 LTS.
 For those of you who didn’t know, MariaDB is an open-source relational database management system, commonly used as an alternative to MySQL.
-It being a MySQL fork implies that MariaDB offers similar features and performance metrics with the advantage of being free and completely open-source.
+It is a MySQL fork which means that MariaDB offers similar features and performance metrics with the advantage of being free and completely open-source.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo